-Hearing Loss At Concerts
+Tips for Preventing Hearing Loss at Concerts

 Occasionally listening to live music probably won’t have much of an effect on hearing.
 But people who frequently go to concerts should make an effort to protect their ears because persistent exposure to loud music can cause hearing loss.
 Here are some helpful tips for enjoying concerts while protecting the ears.